-The four projects for the current call are listed below.
-The application form will ask for two projects to be ranked in order of preference.
+The six projects for the current call are listed below.
+The application form will ask for one project to be selected or two projects to be ranked in order of preference.

 Project title: Unlocking the promise of DNA vaccines

 DNA vaccines are an extremely exciting platform with significant potential for protection against both existing and emerging infections.
 The partner company for this project, Touchlight Genetics, has developed a cell free platform capable of producing extremely large quantities of synthetic DNA that could be used to control an emerging pandemic infection, for example against influenza which poses a significant global health threat.
 However, the full promise of DNA vaccines has yet to be achieved, with DNA vaccines underperforming in clinical trials to date.
 The project will use cutting edge tools in formulation, vaccine design and immunology to optimise DNA vaccines and realise their full clinical potential.
 The objectives of the project are: Year 1: Use Touchlight’s technology platforms to alter the expression and immunogenicity of DNA vaccines in vivo.
 Year 2: Design and test novel influenza DNA vaccines with increased breadth and coverage.
 Year 3: Investigate how DNA immunisation can prime the immune system to respond better to other vaccine platforms.
 The student will develop skills in informatic analysis of antigens, in vivo vaccination and challenge studies, DNA manufacture and formulation as well as working with the commercial development unit at Touchlight Genetics to better understand the route to product development.

 Project title: Optimising antimicrobial prescribing through bio-sensor guided precision prescribing